ctkjose/robobo3dr1plus/readme.md

 ## Themistor ##

 The heat block on the stock hot end uses a 100k 4.7 pull-up thermistor.
+The default connector to the thermistor is a 2 pin **JST-SM** connector.

 Thermistors come in three main packages:<br>
 ![thermistors](thermistor_types.png)